19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities/Pantheons.md

 ## GM Specific

-For certain campaigns, it may be inappropriate to have PCs start as a follower of a Deity, simply make sure you alert your players of this prior to character creation.
+For certain campaigns, it may be inappropriate to have PCs start as a follower of a Pantheon, simply make sure you alert your players of this prior to character creation.

 See the [Deity Template](Deity%20Templates/Deity%20Template.md) for the default Deity rules or if you wish to make your own.